Tile (company)

-Tile (stylized as tile) is an American consumer electronics company which produces tracking devices that users can attach to their belongings such as keys and backpacks.
+Tile, Inc. (stylized as tile) is an American consumer electronics company which produces tracking devices that users can attach to their belongings such as keys and backpacks.
 A companion mobile app for Android and iOS allows users to track the devices using Bluetooth 4.0 in order to locate lost items or to view their last detected location.
 The first devices were delivered in 2013.
 In September 2015, Tile launched a newer line of hardware that includes functionality to assist users in locating smartphones, as well as other feature upgrades.
 In August 2017, two new versions of the Tile were launched, the Tile Sport and Tile Style.
 As of 2019, Tile's hardware offerings consist of the Pro, Mate, Slim, and Sticker.

-Since September 2018, former GoPro executive CJ Prober has been the CEO of Tile after he replaced co-founder Mike Farley.
+Since September 2018, former GoPro executive C. J. Prober has been the CEO of Tile after he replaced co-founder Mike Farley.
 In November 2021, Life360 agreed to acquire Tile in a $205 million acquisition, and is expected to integrate the two services.

 Function

-Tile manufacturer's hardware devices, "Tiles", that can be attached to items such as keychains.
+Tile manufactures hardware devices, "Tiles", that can be attached to items such as keychains.
 By attaching the device, a user can later use the Tile app to help locate the item if it is lost.
 The Tile application uses Bluetooth Low Energy 4.0 radio technology to locate Tiles within a 100 foot range, depending on the model.
 Each Tile comes with a built-in speaker, and the user is able to trigger the device to play a sound to aid in the location of items at close range.
 The second generation of Tile devices produce sound at a volume of 90 decibels, which is three times as loud as the previous generation of products.
 The second generation also added a "Find My Phone" feature, which can be used to produce a sound on the user's paired smartphone when the user presses a button on the Tile device.

 The Tile app can locate Tiles beyond the 100 foot Bluetooth range by using "crowd GPS".
 If a Tile device is reported as lost and comes within range of any smartphone running the Tile app, the nearby user's app will send the item's owner an anonymous update of the lost item's location.
 Users can also share their Tiles with others, which allows both participants to locate shared Tiles.

 Tile's first generation products have built-in batteries with a battery life of about one year.
 Owners of these devices were automatically notified when the batteries were nearing depletion and were eligible to receive a discount on a replacement product.
 Users could then return Tiles with depleted batteries in order for them to be recycled.
 In October 2018, the Tile Mate and Tile Pro were redesigned to have user-replaceable batteries.
 These models have lower water-resistance ratings than models that require factory battery replacement.